-PART 1 GENERAL INFORMATION ABOUT THE AGREEMENT
+GENERAL INFORMATION ABOUT THE AGREEMENT

-- 1.1 Why do we need an agreement?

-- 1.2 What is the purpose of the agreement?

-- 1.3 How is information about the agreement communicated to employees?

-- 1.4 Was the agreement made under duress?

-- 1.5 Who is covered by the agreement?

-- 1.6 When does the agreement start and finish?

-- 1.7 Can employees make additional claims before the agreement finishes?
+- 1.1 Why do we need an agreement? - 1.2 How is information about the agreement communicated to employees? - 1.3 Was the agreement made under duress? - 1.4 Who is covered by the agreement? - 1.5 When does the agreement start and finish? - 1.6 Can employees make additional claims before the agreement finishes?

-PART 2 TERMS AND CONDITIONS OF EMPLOYMENT
+TERMS AND CONDITIONS OF EMPLOYMENT

-- 2.1 What will the organisation give employees when they start work? - 2.2 How will employees be employed? - 2.3 Is there a probationary period? - 2.4 Can an employees' employment be terminated? - 2.5 How does the employer manage challenging behaviour in the workplace? - 2.6 What happens if an employee abandons their employment? - 2.7 Can an employee be instantly dismissed? - 2.8 Are employees entitled to severance pay? - 2.9 What work do employees have to perform?
+- 2.1 What will the organisation give employees when they start work? - 2.2 How will employees be employed? - 2.3 Is there a probationary period? - 2.4 Can an employee be terminated? - 2.5 What happens if an employee abandons their employment? - 2.6 Can an employee be instantly dismissed? - 2.7 How does the employer manage challenging behaviour in the workplace? - 2.8 Are employees entitled to severance pay? - 2.9 What work do employees have to perform?

-PART 3 SKILL DEVELOPMENT, EDUCATION AND TRAINING
+SKILL DEVELOPMENT, EDUCATION AND TRAINING

-- 3.1 How is an employee classified? - 3.2 What is a Skills Matrix/Job Model? - 3.3 How do employees develop their skills? - 3.4 Does the employer provide induction training? - 3.5 Will the employer develop a career plan for employees? - 3.6 Will an employee be paid for training? - 3.7 How does an employee progress to a higher "Job Model"? - 3.8 Can an employee be adjusted to a lower "Job Model"? - 3.9 Will the organisation review an employees' performance?
+- 3.1 How is an employee classified?

+- 3.2 What is a Skills Matrix and Job Model?

+- 3.3 How do employees develop their skills?

+- 3.4 Does the employer provide induction training?

+- 3.5 Will the employer develop a career plan for employees?

+- 3.6 Will employees be paid for training? - 3.7 How does an employee progress to a higher "Job Model"? - 3.8 Can an employee be adjusted to a lower "Job Model"? - 3.9 Will the organisation review an employee's performance?

-PART 4 WAGES AND ALLOWANCES
+WAGES AND ALLOWANCES

-- 4.1 What wages are employees paid? - 4.2 Is an employees pay based on how much work they do? - 4.3 Do employees get pay increases before the agreement finishes? - 4.4 How does the organisation pay wages?
+- 4.1 What wages are employees paid? - 4.2 Is an employee's pay based on how much work they - 4.3 Do employees get pay increases before the agreement finishes? - 4.4 How does the organisation pay wages? - 4.5 Are employees paid additional allowances?

-PART 5 HOURS OF WORK
+HOURS OF WORK

-- 5.1 When and what times do employees have to work? - 5.2 Do employees get extra pay if they work overtime? - 5.3 Are employees paid for meal breaks? - 5.4 Do employees have a morning tea break? - 5.5 What happens if there is not enough work for employees? - 5.6 Can the organisation change the times employees work?
+- 5.1 When and what times do employees have to work? - 5.2 Do employees get extra pay if they work overtime? - 5.3 Are employees paid for meal breaks? - 5.4 Do employees have a morning tea break? - 5.5 Do employees work in hot or inclement weather? - 5.6 What happens if there is not enough work for employees? - 5.7 Can the organisation change the times employees work? - 5.8 Do employees get a rostered day off (RDO)?

-PART 6 LEAVE ENTITLEMENTS
+LEAVE ENTITLEMENTS

-- 6.1 Are employees entitled to sick leave? - 6.2 Can employees stay home and look after their family? - 6.3 Are employees entitled to Annual Leave? - 6.4 Are employees entitled to Long Service Leave? - 6.5 Do employees get paid if they go to a funeral? - 6.6 Do employees get paid on a Public Holiday? - 6.7 Are employees entitled to Parental Leave? - 6.8 Can employees have leave without pay?
+- 6.1 Are employees entitled to sick leave? - 6.2 Can employees stay home and look after their family? - 6.3 Are employees entitled to Annual Leave? - 6.4 Are employees entitled to Long Service Leave? - 6.5 Do employees get paid if they go to a funeral? - 6.6 Do employees get paid on a Public Holiday? - 6.7 Are employees entitled to Parental Leave? - 6.8 Can employees have compassionate leave?

-PART 7 ORGANISATION POLICY AND PROCEDURES
+ORGANISATION POLICY AND PROCEDURES